malkhafajiy/CMP9134-Advanced-Software-Engineering/OS-Project.md

 | DuckDuckGo                        | https://github.com/duckduckgo/duckduckgo-privacy-extension/issues

+> You are welcome to select any other open-source projects that have reasonable development and require a reasonable contribution.

 ## How to contribute to an open-source project?
 There are numerous open-source projects avalible online - but how do you get started?
 Here’s a quick summary of Open Source Guide on How to Contribute to Open Source: